 Martin has also been selected for Creative Scotland's BellRock ScriptLab where he is developing feature project NAMES, with mentorship from script advisor Ian Sellar.

 His documentary JIMMY, a commission for the Scottish Documentary Institute, Creative Scotland and BBC Scotland, gives a unique insight into the life of disabled rights campaigner Jimmy McIntosh MBE.
-The film was nominated for the BAFTA New Talent Award, won the Franklyn Marshall Award for Short Film at the CurtDoc International Documentary Festival, Spain, and won Second Prize at the ICCL Human Rights Film Awards in Dublin
+The film qualified for The Academy Award® Best Short Documentary nomination following its selection for DocuWeeks™ the International Documentary Association’s yearly theatrical showcase where it screened for seven days in New York in August at the IFC Center.
+The film was also nominated for the BAFTA New Talent Award, won the Franklyn Marshall Award for Short Film at the CurtDoc International Documentary Festival, Spain, and won Second Prize at the ICCL Human Rights Film Awards in Dublin.

 TRACKS was winner of the BAFTA Scotland Award for 'Best Short Film'.
 This is in addition to being Highly Commended at the TCM Turner Classic Movies Competition, its 'Best UK Film' Nomination at the Raindance Film Festival and 'Best of UK Shorts' Nomination at The Leeds International Film Festival.